Scholarships

 • Four-year scholarship dependent on Satisfactory Academic Progress

-Puerto Rico, Missouri/Illinois, and British Virgin Islands Resident Scholarship
+Puerto Rico, Missouri, United Kingdom and British Virgin Islands Resident Scholarship

-The first 15 students from Puerto Rico, Missouri, Illinois, or the British Virgin Islands who enroll in the MD Program receive up to 20% off tuition and fees per semester.
+Students from Puerto Rico, Missouri, United Kingdom or the British Virgin Islands who enroll in the MD Program receive up to 20% off tuition and fees per semester.
 A student is considered enrolled once the Enrollment Agreement has been signed and the deposit to reserve a seat has been paid.
 The scholarship will be applied on a first-come, first-served basis based on the eligibility requirements and the order in which students complete the requirements to be considered enrolled.

-• Students must present evidence of permanent residence in Puerto Rico, Missouri, or the Caribbean for at least two years before the start date to qualify as a resident.
+• Students must present evidence of permanent residence in Puerto Rico, Missouri, the United Kingdom or British Virgin Islands for at least two years before the start date to qualify as a resident.
 Tax forms or a driver’s license with two years or more in the issued date are required as evidence to certify eligibility for the scholarship.

 • Students must comply with the Academic Satisfactory Progress of the program.
 Students who failed courses and enter a probation status will lose eligibility for the scholarship.
 Interruptions to the scholarship due to failure to comply with SAP will result in permanent ineligibility.